-- After each class session or reading assignment that covers a specific social issue, write a journal entry reflecting on what you've learned.
-Consider the following questions: - What were the main points discussed? - How do these topics relate to real-world events or experiences? - What new perspectives or insights did you gain? - Do you agree or disagree with any viewpoints presented? - Incorporate personal anecdotes, experiences, or examples to make your journal entries more engaging and relatable.
+Write a journal entry reflecting on what you have learned this week.
+Consider the following questions: What were the main points discussed?
+How do these topics relate to real-world events or experiences?
+What new perspectives or insights did you gain?
+Do you agree or disagree with any viewpoints presented?
+Incorporate personal anecdotes, experiences, or examples to make your journal entries more engaging and relatable.